3dcitydb/3dcitydb-docs/source/appendix/3dcitydb-tum.rst

 Interactive Cloud-based 3D Webclient
 ------------------------------------

-Besides the Open Source 3DCityDB-Web-Map-Client as described in chapter 8 the Chair of Geoinformatics has also developed a “Professional Version” of the interactive 3D web client.
+Besides the Open Source 3DCityDB-Web-Map-Client as described in :numref:`webmap_chapter` the Chair of Geoinformatics has also developed a “Professional Version” of the interactive 3D web client.
 This version links 3D visualization models exported in KML/glTF from 3DCityDB with table data exported using the 3DCityDB Spreadsheet Generator and allows viewing,